 Two boys selling newspapers in front of the Ohio Statehouse, ca. 1930.

-The Great Depression took place after the Stock Market Crash in October 1929.
+The Great Depression began after the Stock Market Crash in October 1929.
 During the late 1920s, the stock market in the United States boomed.
-Many people in the U.S. began to purchase stock, and the value of stocks dramatically increased in value.
+Many people in the U.S. began to purchase stock, and the value of stocks dramatically increased.
 In 1924, the New York Times index of the leading twenty-five industrial stocks topped the one hundred point mark.
 By the beginning of 1928, these same stocks had topped 245 points.
 The market continued to soar during 1928 and much of 1929.
-The twenty-five leading industrial stocks reaching the 452 point mark in early September 1929.
+The twenty-five leading industrial stocks reached the 452 point mark in early September 1929.
 The selling price of the stocks had almost doubled in less than two years.

-As stocks climbed in price, many people in the U.S. believed that they could amass a tremendous fortune.
+As stock prices climbed, many people in the U.S. believed they could amass a tremendous fortune.
 Many investors purchased stock on credit.
-As long as the stock market continued to increase in value, these investors made a profit.
-In September 1929, the stock market began to decline in value as larger investors realized that the stocks were inflated in price.
+As long as the stock market continued to increase in value, these investors would make a profit.
+In September 1929, the stock market began to decline in value as larger investors realized that many stocks were inflated in price.
 On October 23, the stock market lost thirty-one points, approximately seven percent of its value.
 Conditions worsened the next day.
 By mid-November, the twenty-five leading industrial stocks had dropped to 224 points, less than one-half of their value two months earlier.
 The market continued to decline in value, leaving investors who had purchased stock on credit financially at risk.
-Faced with ruin, some investors actually committed suicide, believing that they would never be able to escape from their debts.
+Faced with ruin, some investors died by suicide, believing that they would never be able to escape from their debts.

 The Great Depression especially hurt Ohioans.
-In Ohio, by 1933, more than forty percent of factory workers and sixty-seven percent of construction workers were unemployed.
+By 1933, more than forty percent of factory workers and sixty-seven percent of construction workers were unemployed in Ohio.
 Approximately fifty percent of industrial workers in Cleveland and eighty percent in Toledo were unemployed.
 In 1932, Ohio's unemployment rate for all residents reached 37.3 percent.
 Industrial workers who retained their jobs usually faced reduced hours and wages.
 These people had a difficult time supporting their families.
 Many of Ohio's city residents moved to the countryside, where they hoped to grow enough food to feed their families.

-Herbert Hoover and Franklin Delano Roosevelt were the two men to serve as President of the United States during the Great Depression.
+Herbert Hoover and Franklin Delano Roosevelt each served as President of the United States during the Great Depression.
 For the most part, Hoover believed that the economy would correct itself in time.
 Roosevelt played a much more active role.
-A series of government programs known as the New Deal, tried to help the U.S. public cope with the Great Depression.
+A series of government programs known as the New Deal tried to help Americans cope with the Great Depression.
 Despite government efforts, the Great Depression lasted until the early 1940s.
 The Great Depression ended with the creation of thousands of jobs associated with World War II.